-As Deal was an important port for many years – see the article The Historic Town of Deal on this site for more on this.
-Many of the pubs in Deal, particularly those around Beach Street, were frequented by the Deal Boatmen.
+Deal was an important port for many years – see the article The Historic Town of Deal on this site for more on this.
+Accordingly, many of the pubs in Deal, particularly those around Beach Street, were frequented by the Deal Boatmen.
 Some pubs, such as the Rose and Crown, even had an early license for those boatmen returning home early in the morning.
 Pubs were places for the boatmen to socialise but also to wait, and in some cases, watch for salvage opportunities and other work.
 The Fountain and The Napier Tavern, both which were on the seaward side of Beach Street, had look out verandas.
-Today, The Royal Hotel is the only surviving property on the beach – the others were all demolished in 1924 when the road was widened.
+Today, The Royal Hotel is the only surviving property on the beach – the others were demolished in 1924 when the road was widened.

 In addition to the boatmen, Deal’s pubs were frequented by sailors on shore leave from their ships anchored in the Downs and Royal Marines from the barracks in the town.
-Occasionally the marines caused trouble in the town and Drinking in Deal provides accounts of drunken vandalism and disorder.
+Occasionally the marines caused trouble in the town and Drinking in Deal provides several accounts of drunken vandalism and disorder.
 One of the more amusing stories occurred in 1863 when a marine was caught under the bed of the landlord’s daughter in The Deal Hoy.
-He escaped, only to be appended later that day, not far away in The Bowling Green.
+He escaped, only to be apprehended later that day, not far away in The Bowling Green.

 Emergency Accommodation – for the Living and The Dead